A topic from the subject of Inorganic Chemistry in Chemistry.

 Atomic Number

-The atomic number is the number of protons in the nucleus of an atom.
-It is unique to each element and determines its position in the periodic table.
+The atomic number represents the number of protons in an atom's nucleus.
+It's unique to each element and determines its position on the periodic table.

 Mass Number

-The mass number is the sum of the number of protons and neutrons in the nucleus of an atom.
-It is approximately equal to the atomic mass, which is the weighted average of the masses of all isotopes of an element.
+The mass number is the sum of protons and neutrons in an atom's nucleus.
+It's approximately equal to the atomic mass, which is the weighted average of all an element's isotopes' masses.

 Electron Configuration